|Index||6 reviews in total|

 The final shot of this Laurel & Hardy two-reeler has been excerpted and

-used in several silent comedy compilations: it shows Stan and Ollie
+used in several silent comedy compilations: Stan and Ollie laugh

-laughing uproariously in their car as bemused cop Edgar Kennedy glares
+uproariously in their car as bemused cop Edgar Kennedy glares at them .

-at them . . . while in the meantime, the car and all three occupants
+. . while in the meantime, the car and all three occupants sink into a

-are sinking into a deep, watery mud hole.
-That shot captures the antic
+deep, dirty mud hole.
+That shot neatly captures the antic spirit of